nextglass/company/Culture.md

 > With the right people, instead of a Culture of process adherence, a culture of freedom and responsibility, innovation and self-discipline.

+But is freedom absolute?
+Are all rules & processes bad?

+Freedom is not absolute.
+Like “free speech” there are some limited exceptions to “freedom at work”.

+####Two Types of Necessary Rules
+1. Prevent irrevocable disaster
+* E.g. Financials produced are wrong
+* E.g. Hackers steal our customers’ credit card info
+2. Moral, ethical, legal issues
+* E.g. Dishonesty, harassment are intolerable

+####Mostly Though, Rapid Recovery is the Right Model
+* Just fix problems quickly.
+* High performers make very few errors.
+* We’re in a creative-inventive market, not a safety-critical market like medicine or nuclear power.
+* You’ve heard preventing errors is cheaper than fixing them.
+* True in manufacturing or medicine, but not so in creative environments.

+####Rule Creep
+* Bad processes tend to creep in- Preventing errors just sounds so good
+* We try to get rid of rules when we can to reinforce the point

+####Example: Next Glass Vacation Policy and Tracking*
+There is no policy or tracking.
+There is also no clothing policy at Next Glass, but no one has come to work naked lately.
+You don’t need detailed policies for everything.

+Next Glass’ vacation policy doesn’t mean no vacation.
+> Next Glass’ leaders set good examples by taking big vacations – and coming back inspired to find big ideas.

+####Another Example of Freedom and Responsibility
+Most companies have complex policies around what you can expense, how you travel, what gifts you can accept, etc. Plus they have whole departments to verify compliance with these policies.

+Next Glass Policies for Expensing, Entertainment, Gifts & Travel:
+    Act in Next Glass’ Best Interests

+####Act in Next Glass’ Best Interests Generally Means…
+*Expense only what you would otherwise not spend, and is worthwhile for work.
+*Travel as you would if it were your own money.
+*Disclose non-trivial vendor gifts.
+*Take from Next Glass only when it is inefficient to not take, and inconsequential.
+*“taking” means, for example, printing personal documents at work or making personal calls on work phone: inconsequential and inefficient to avoid.

+####Summary of Freedom & Responsibility
+*As we grow, we minimize rules.
+*Inhibit chaos with ever more High Performance People.
+*Flexibility is more important than efficiency in the long term.

+##Context, not Control

+>If you want to build a ship, don't drum up the people to gather wood, divide the work, and give orders.
+Instead, teach them to yearn for the vast and endless sea.
+Antoine De Saint-Exupery, Author of The Little Prince

+The best leaders figure out how to get great outcomes by setting the appropriate context, rather than by trying to control their people.
+When you believe in context over control, you try to provide the insight and understanding to enable sound decisions.

+####With Context
+*Strategy
+*Metrics
+*Assumptions
+*Objectives
+*Clearly-defined roles
+*Knowledge of the stakes
+*Transparency around decision-making

+####With Control
+*Top-down decision-making
+*Management approval
+*Committees
+*Planning and process valued more than results

+####Good Context
+*Link to company/functional goals.
+*Relative priority (how important/how time sensitive).
+*Critical (needs to happen now), or
+*Nice to have (when you can get to it).
+*Level of precision & refinement.
+*No errors (credit cards handling, etc...), or
+*Pretty good / can correct errors (website), or.
+*Rough (experimental).
+*Key stakeholders.
+*Key metrics / clear definition of success.

+The best leaders figure out how to get great outcomes by setting the appropriate context, rather than by trying to control their people

+    Leaders:
+    When one of your talented people does something dumb, don’t blame them.
+Instead, ask yourself what context you failed to set.
+    When you are tempted to control people, are you articulate and inspiring enough about your goals and strategies?

+##Pay top of market

+Paying top of market is core to High Performance Culture. *One outstanding employee gets more done and costs less than two adequate employees.* We endeavor to have only outstanding employees.

+####
+Three Tests for Top of Market for a Person
+*What could the person get elsewhere?
+*What would we pay for replacement?
+*What would we pay to keep the person if they had a bigger offer elsewhere?

+Our goal is to keep each employee at top of market for that person.
+That means we pay them more than anyone else likely would.
+We pay them as much as a replacement would cost.
+We pay them as much as we would pay to keep them if they had higher offer from elsewhere.

+####Titles Are Not Very Helpful
+*Lots of people have the title “Major League Pitcher” but they are not all equally effective.
+*Similarly, all people with the title “Senior Marketing Manager” or “Director of Engineering” are not equally effective.
+*So the art of compensation is answering the Three Tests for each employee.

+####When Top of Market Comp is Done Right
+*We will rarely counter with higher comp when someone is voluntarily leaving because we have already moved comp to our max for that person.
+*Employees will feel they are getting paid well relative to their other options in the market.

+####It’s Good For Each Employee to Understand Their Market Value
+It’s a healthy idea, not a traitorous idea, to understand what other firms would pay you, by interviewing and talking to peers at other companies.
+Talk with your manager about what you find. *Minor exception: interviewing with groups that directly compete with Next Glass, because their motive is in part confidential information.*

+##Promotions and Development
+In some time periods, in some groups, there will be lots of opportunity and growth at Next Glass.
+Some people, through both luck and talent, will have extraordinary career growth.

+####Baseball Analogy: Minors to Majors
+*Very talented people usually get to move up, but only true for the very talented.
+*Some luck in terms of what positions open up and what the competition is.
+*Some people move to other teams to get the opportunity they want.
+*Great teams keep their best talent.
+*Some minor league players keep playing even though they don’t move up because they love the game.

+####Two Necessary Conditions for Promotion
+1. Job has to be big enough
+*We might have an incredible manager of something, but we don’t need a director of it because job isn’t big enough *If the incredible manager left, we would replace with manager, not with director
+2. Person has to be a superstar in current role
+* Could get the next level job here if applying from outside and we knew their talents well.
+* Could get the next level job at peer firm that knew their talents well.

+####Development
+We develop people by giving them the opportunity to develop themselves, by surrounding them with awesome colleagues and giving them big challenges to work on.
+Mediocre colleagues or unchallenging work is what kills progress of a person’s skills.

+Individuals should manage their own career paths, and not rely on a corporation for planning their careers.
+Like retirement planning – it’s more successful when it’s the individual’s responsibility.

+>An individual’s economic security is based upon their skills and reputation.
+We try hard to consistently provide opportunity to grow both.

+We need a culture that supports *rapid innovation and excellent execution.* We need a culture that supports *effective teamwork of high-performance people.*

+We need a culture that avoids the rigidity, politics, mediocrity, and complacency that infects most organizations as they grow.

+####This document is our current best thinking about maximizing our likelihood of continuous success.

+Our culture is a work in progress.

+Every year we try to refine our culture further as we learn more.